These are the best coolers you can buy this summer

 Lifetime High Performance Cooler, $97

 If you want a cooler that feels modern and fancy, but you aren't ready to dish out hundreds of dollars for a rotomolded model, consider the Lifetime High Performance Cooler, which I found on sale at Walmart for $97.
-It was a top-5 performer in my tests, essentially tying the excellent Igloo MaxCold while also offering a significant step up in build quality.
+It was a top-five performer in my tests, essentially tying the excellent Igloo MaxCold while also offering a significant step up in build quality.

 The Lifetime cooler isn't rotomolded, but that's the kind of aesthetic that it offers.
-Call it a lookalike if you must, but it's a very good one, with elegant roped handles, dual-locking lid latches and even a built-in bottle opener, something you won't get with Yeti or Orca.
+Call it a lookalike if you must, but it's a very good one, with elegant roped handles, dual-locking lid latches and even a built-in bottle opener, something you won't get with the Yeti or Orca we tested.
 It's also bigger than both of those pricier options, coming in at a bigger-than-advertised 62.4 quarts.
 If you're looking for a top performer that looks the part, Lifetime's design offers the most bang for your buck.

 Looking for something eye-catching that'll stand out the next time you're tailgating?
 Check out Pelican.
-I wasn't terribly impressed with the performance as compared to other rotomolded coolers, but the brand offers one of the best ranges of color options that you'll find as you shop, and most of the colors don't cost anything extra.
+I wasn't terribly impressed with the performance as compared with other rotomolded coolers, but the brand offers one of the best ranges of color options that you'll find as you shop, and most of the colors don't cost anything extra.
+I'll add that the Pelican cooler is one of the only models we've tested that comes with a lifetime warranty.

 Best mobility